bhatiama/FinalProject/README.md

 ***
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### functionalities
+***
+#### Basic functionalities
+An artist will be able to login and add a post, Edit, and Delete the post

+Other artist will be able to see the posts made by the artists but won't be able to delete and edit He will also be able to hire or send a request for collaboration to the particular artist

+#### additional functionalities if time permits
+Users will be able to comment on the work of other artists

 ### Prerequisites
     1. Visual Code studio or similar IDE
     2. Git Bash